CLAIRE-Labo/python-ml-research-template/installation/conda-osx-arm64-mps/README.md

 This template provides a minimal `environment.yml` file for setting a conda environment.
 Follow the steps below to get started.
+Some steps will send you to different sections of the document.
+It may feel like jumping back and forth, but everything should read nicely after the setup for your future users (and yourself).

 1. Choose the platform and hardware acceleration that you will build the environment for.
    You have to pick one as fully specified conda environment files are not trivially